Contributing to efficient implementation of EU law

 When is this action of interest to you?

-You work in the legislative department of a public administration, drafting legislation that is likely to result in the development of new or an update of existing information systems.
-You would like to ensure the feasibility of the IT requirements you are drafting into the legislation and to build a solid basis for the estimation of costs and duration of implementation.
+You work in the legislative department of a public administration, preparing or evaluating legislation that is likely to result in the development of new or an update of existing IT systems.
+You would like to ensure the feasibility of the IT requirements you put into the legislation and to build a solid basis for the estimation of costs, benefits and duration of implementation.

-You work in the IT department of a public administration and will be charged with the technical implementation of upcoming EU or national legislation.
+You work in the IT department of a public administration and you are charged with the technical implementation of upcoming EU or national legislation.
 You would like to ensure that the required system completion date and allocated budget are realistic.
-You are responsible for the delivery of a system that communicates well with the internal and external IT environment and does not create any problems.
-By using the ICT implication assessment method together with your counterparts in the legislative/business department, you can ensure that all of these concerns are addressed.

 What is this action about?